ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-02_Hello_World-Expo-Style/01-Creating-A-Basic-App-With-Expo.md

  ![alt_text](assets/Capture8.PNG "image_tooltip")

 The first time you launch your app in an emulator Expo will install the Expo client.
-When this is finished you will be prompted to allow Expo to display over other apps.
-CLick the toggle on and then click the back button on the right side to return to your app.
+When this is finished you will be prompted to 'Allow display over other apps.'
+Set the toggle to 'on' then click the back button on the right side to return to your app.

  ![alt_text](assets/Capture9.PNG "image_tooltip")